Sergeant Peter Walsh

 Athletes in the line of duty

 When I was a youngster growing up in Killannin, Ross Sports were always the highlight of the sporting year.
 All my brothers and I were mad about athletics and the weight throwing disciplines in particular.
 The non-existence of a club structure however, put us at a big disadvantage, so when I moved to Dublin in 1954 to start my career as a police man I joined the Civil Service Athletic Club without delay and trained regularly each week in Kilmainham.
-I practiced the shot, hammer, and discus but without doubt the 56lb was my favorite discipline.
-I competed in a number of All Ireland Championships in these events and had many great contests with Michael Hehir (Moycullen), Mick Tobin (Tipperary) and a fellow from Cork named Twomey.
+I practiced the shot, hammer, and discus but without doubt the 56lb was my favourite discipline.
+I competed in a number of All Ireland Championships in these events and had many great contests with Michael Hehir (Moycullen), Ned Tobin (Tipperary) and a fellow from Cork named Twomey.
 Ultimately the dream of landing that elusive All Ireland titled never materialized after being transferred to Murrisk in Co.
 Mayo in 1959, I concentrated subsequently under provincial scene.

 The shot-putt and hammer events weren’t very common outside Dublin, so I came to concentrate exclusively on the 56lb, winning a number of Connacht Senior Championship titles in the process.
 I joined the Westport Cycling Club, not for the purpose of cycling but solely to become a registered athlete, in order to compete in official NACA Championship Competitions.
 In 1961, I threw a personal best of 27 feet 10 inches, and before the year was out my career was to take me westwards to Achill Sound.
 There was no local branch of NACA was I continued to train and practice nonetheless and over the next four years I participated regularly in open sports meetings at Attymass, Ballina, Rossport, Erris and Bonniconlon to name but a few.
 I have fond and nostalgic memories of the above, but in truth the level of competition was nothing to compare with the capital.